© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Goldbury Hill Anglo-Saxon cemetery is a scheduled monument protected by Historic England under reference 1017686.
 View the official record →

-Goldbury Hill is a Anglo-Saxon cemetery located in Berkshire, England.
+Goldbury Hill is an Anglo-Saxon cemetery located in Berkshire, England, dating to the early medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017686.

 Goldbury Hill Anglo-Saxon cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017686.